-U.S. Army Brigadier Gen. Henry M. Robert first published his Robert’s Rules of Order in 1876 to guide non-legislative bodies in how to conduct fair and orderly meetings.
-Now in its 12th edition, the book serves as the gold standard for parliamentary meetings and interactions, including board and committee meetings.
+U.S. Army Brigadier Gen. Henry M. Robert first published Robert’s Rules of Order in 1876 to guide non-legislative bodies in how to conduct fair and orderly meetings.
+Now in its 12th edition, the book serves as the gold standard for parliamentary procedure and interactions, including board and committee meetings.

-The answer is a resounding Yes.
-The format of meetings has changed dramatically in recent years, especially with widespread shifts to virtual meetings since the early months of the COVID-19 pandemic.
+The answer is a resounding yes.
+The format of meetings has changed dramatically in recent years, especially with widespread shifts to hybrid meetings since the early months of the COVID-19 pandemic.
 However, Robert’s Rules of Order continue to provide valuable guidance for board and committee leaders.

 In fact, in some cases, the rules are perhaps more important than ever.
 They provide a formal framework to ensure equitable meeting debates in virtual or hybrid formats where directors may otherwise get lost in a carousel of faces on a computer screen.